How can I remove the oil from the top of a jar of peanut butter? Also, can I use the oil for cooking?

 To your second question, the oil you skim off is edible and pretty much the same as the store-bought peanut oil.
 The main difference is that commercial peanut oil is filtered to remove suspended solids and impurities.
-The oil off of a jar of peanut butter contains suspended matter that may burn when heated, giving food and unpleasant taste.
+The oil off of a jar of peanut butter contains suspended solids that may burn when heated, giving food and unpleasant taste.

 Due to the volume of questions received, not all can be answered, nor can we guarantee we will answer questions immediately